FergusYip/DrinkMoreApp/README.md

 Download the latest pre-bundled version of the app - [here](https://github.com/FergusYip/DrinkMoreApp/releases).

 Note: If you are running MacOS 10.15 or later, it will display a [popup](https://raw.githubusercontent.com/FergusYip/DrinkMoreApp/master/images/security_warning/warning.png) and prevent you from opening the app.
-You can still [open](https://raw.githubusercontent.com/FergusYip/DrinkMoreApp/master/images/security_warning/preferences.png) it by going to the General tab of the Security & Privacy section in System Preferences.
+You can still [open](https://raw.githubusercontent.com/FergusYip/DrinkMoreApp/master/images/security_warning/preferences.png) it by going to the _General_ tab of the _Security & Privacy_ section in _System Preferences_.

 ## Bundle it yourself